Man arrested for attempted murder after hit-and-run in Aloha

-PORTLAND, Ore. — A 25-year-old man was arrested on two counts of attempted murder after deputies said he hit a motorcycle with two riders and fled the scene on Thursday night.
+ALOHA, Ore — A 25-year-old man was arrested on two counts of attempted murder after deputies said he hit a motorcycle with two riders on it and fled the scene.

-Stephen Lister, 25, was arrested at his home in the 5800 block of Southwest 170th Avenue on Friday.
+Stephen Lister was arrested at his home in the 5800 block of Southwest 170th Avenue on Friday.

 The crash occurred shortly before 8 p.m.
 Thursday near the intersection of Southwest Blanton Street and 175th Avenue in Aloha.

 Upon arrival, deputies found the motorcycle in bushes alongside the road.
-The impact of the crash was so intense that the bike was thrown about 100 feet, according to the Washington County Sheriff's Office.
+The impact of the crash threw the motorcycle about 100 feet, according to the Washington County Sheriff's Office.

 The male and female riders of the motorcycle suffered serious injuries.
 They were taken to a hospital.